Wednesday, 17th February 2021

 The first hour of the webinar (2pm until 3pm) is open to all at a total cost of £35 for ISBE and ECSB members and £50 for non-members.
 Registration for the subsequent breakout sessions (3.05pm until 4.30pm) will be limited to 30 participants to ensure meaningful debate and feedback in small groups at a total cost of £75 for ISBE and ECSB members and £100 for non-members (this includes access to the first hour of the webinar).

 Papers must be submitted by 25th January 2021 to email@example.com.
 Facilitators include: Professor Susan Marlow, Professor Claire Leitch, Professor Paul Jones, Professor Dilani Jayawarna, Professor Monder Ram, Professor John Kitching, Professor Frank Lasch, Dr Robert Wapshott, Dr Lorna Treanor.
 All facilitators have publications in ABS 3 and 4 star journals, research across a diverse range of issues/methodologies with extensive editorial/reviewing experience.

 One paper per author; 8000 words maximum, excluding references and tables.

 To register, please visit here.

 Registered, paid delegates will receive the relevant Zoom links prior to the webinar.
-To be able to join the breakout sessions, delegates must have submitted their papers by Friday, September 25th, as per the above instructions.
+To be able to join the breakout sessions, delegates must have submitted their papers in advance, as per the above instructions.